OpenAPC/openapc.github.io/_posts/2022-03-29-leibnizfonds.md

-The [Open Access Publishing Fund](https://www.leibniz-gemeinschaft.de/en/research/open-science-and-digitalisation/open-access/journal-publishing-fund.html) of the Leibniz Association has reported its APC expenditures for the 2019 to 2021 period.
+The [Open Access Publishing Fund](https://www.leibniz-gemeinschaft.de/en/research/open-science-and-digitalisation/open-access/journal-publishing-fund.html) of the Leibniz Association has reported its APC expenditures for the 2021 period.

 Data is provided by Technische Informationsbibliothek (TIB - German National Library of Science and Technology).
-TIB is operating the open access fund together with ZB MED (Leibniz Information Centre for Life Sciences) and ZBW (German National Library of Economics – Leibniz Information Centre for Economics).

 ## Cost data

-The new data set covers publication fees for 182 articles.
-Total expenditure amounts to 286 596€ and the average fee is 1 575€.
+The new data set covers publication fees for 183 articles.
+Total expenditure amounts to 287 048€ and the average fee is 1 569€.

 To interpret the cost data correctly, please have a look at the [funding policy](https://github.com/OpenAPC/openapc-de/blob/master/data/leibnizfonds/README.md) of the Leibniz Association's open access fund.